-- 1. additional academic work, including re-doing the assignment - 2. a reduced grade (including "0" or "F") for the assignment - 3. a reduced grade (including "F") for the course - 4.
+- 1. Additional academic work, including re-doing the assignment - 2.
+A reduced grade (including "0" or "F") for the assignment - 3.
+A reduced grade (including "F") for the course - 4.
 Educational activities.
 Examples include, but are not limited to, referrals to improve future educational outcomes, tutoring regarding proper citation practices, development of an academic plan with the assistance of the Academic Center for Excellence, participation in ethics workshops, interviews with appropriate faculty or administrators, writing educational or reflective essays.
 Fees may be charged to cover the cost of educational activities. - 5.
-Restitution, letter of apology, or other restorative act - 6.
+Restitution, letter of accountability, or other restorative acts. - 6.
 Disciplinary Probation a period of time during which any further violation of the Academic Honor Policy puts the student's status with the University in jeopardy.
-If the student is found "responsible" for another violation during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension, Dismissal, or Expulsion.
-Restrictions that may be placed on the student's activities during this time period include, but are not limited to: participating in student activities; representing the University on athletic teams or in other leadership positions; and participating in practice for athletic or other competitions. - 7.
+If the student is found "responsible" for another violation during the period of Disciplinary Probation, serious consideration will be given to imposing a sanction of Suspension or Expulsion.
+Restrictions that may be placed on the student's activities during this time period include but are not limited to: participating in student activities; representing the University on athletic teams or in other leadership positions; and participating in practice for athletic or other competitions. - 7.
 Suspension Separation from the University for a specified period, not to exceed two years. - 8.
-Dismissal Separation from the University for an indefinite period of time.
-Dismissal is considered a final sanction, but readmission is possible in some cases under documented exceptional circumstances.
-No consideration will be given to readmitting a dismissed student within the first three years after a dismissal is imposed.
-Dismissal is noted on the student transcript. - 9.
 Expulsion Separation from the University without the possibility of readmission.
+Expulsion is noted on the student transcript. - 9.
+Withholding of diplomas, transcripts, or other records for a specified period of time. - 10.
+Suspension of degree, in cases where an offense is discovered after the degree is posted. - 11.
+Revocation of degree, in cases where an offense is discovered after the degree is posted.